Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Evaluation

 \subsection{Quantitative Analysis}

-\textit{1) Overall Performance}: Upon examination of the dataset for each example in simulation (Fig. \ref{fig-examples}), AUC and AP were computed for both the robustness predictions ($\Omega_{\text{cap}}$, $\Omega_{\text{esc}}$ and $\Omega_{\text{force}}$, Table \ref{tab-sim} left) and the success predictions ($\Omega_{\text{suc}}$, Table \ref{tab-sim} rightmost column).
+\textit{1) Overall Performance}: Upon examination of the dataset for each example in simulation (Fig. \ref{fig-examples}), AUC and AP were computed for the robustness predictions ($\Omega_{\text{cap}}$, $\Omega_{\text{esc}}$ and $\Omega_{\text{force}}$, Table \ref{tab-sim} left) and the success predictions ($\Omega_{\text{suc}}$, Table \ref{tab-sim} rightmost column).
 The results indicate a high level of predictive capability of our metrics.
 The AUC/AP values for the robustness predictions using our methods ($\Omega_{\text{cap}}$, $\Omega_{\text{esc}}$) consistently exceed 0.9 across all examples, demonstrating strong discriminative power over the baseline $\Omega_{\text{force}}$.
 Here, $\Omega_{\text{esc}}$ is computed by employing both RRT and EST as subroutine algorithms $A$ for Algo. \ref{algo-escape}.
-The values for the success predictions given $\Bar{k} = 5$ indicate that we can reliably predict successful trajectories with high precision using the score $\Omega_{\text{suc}}$ we proposed.
+The values for the success predictions given $\Bar{k} = 5$ indicate reliable predictions of successful trajectories using the score $\Omega_{\text{suc}}$ we proposed.

 \ifthenelse{\boolean{includeFigures}}{

 }{}

 \textit{2) Algorithm Efficiency}: We examined the time efficiency of Algo. \ref{algo-likelihood} with respect to the number of iterations and the task success predictions (AUC/AP values for $\Omega_{\text{suc}}(\boldsymbol{z}, {\Bar{k}})$) as an ablation study.
 Fig. \ref{fig-time} illustrates that it takes about 1.75 sec to finish 1000 iterations in the simulated planar pushing task (Fig. \ref{fig-examples}-i).
 The AUC/AP values increase given more iterations of the algorithm, which is expected because of more nodes on the tree and better state space coverage.
 AUC/AP values reach 0.9 given only 100 iterations and about 0.2 sec of runtime, which confirms the time efficiency of our algorithm.